List of Bluey characters: Honey's parents

 Honey's parents, Marcus (voiced by Charlie Aspinwall) and Daisy (voiced by Sam Moor), originate from the United Kingdom; thus, they both speak with a British accent.
 Marcus is an archaeologist, being co-workers with Bandit, and Daisy likes the art of tea parties.

 Maynard

-Maynard is an elderly and eccentric Irish Wolfhound who is friends and neighbours with Mort Cattle.
-He is voiced by Sean Choolburra.
+Maynard is an elderly and eccentric Irish Wolfhound who is friends and neighbours with Mort Cattle (Bluey's grandad).
+Maynard lives in a little wooden house at the lake, and fishes for barramundi from his verandah.
+He also works at a shop that sells fishing tackle, called "Bait and Tackle".
+He first appears in s2 e50, "Grandad", and again in s3 e15, "Explorers".
+He is voiced by Aboriginal Australian comedian Sean Choolburra.

 Fido

 Fido is a Chocolate Labrador who befriends Bandit at a playground; the two are drawn by their respective daughters, Winnie and Bluey, to serve as customers in their game of Café.
 A kid at heart, the two fathers bond over many similar traits, such as an inclination to disrupt their daughters' games for their amusement and that of their offspring.
 He is voiced by Eliot Fish.

 Cornelius

 Cornelius is an English Bulldog who is Winton's father.
 He and his wife are recently divorced, which, according to Winton, has made him "lonely all the time."
 With both of their children's encouragement, he begins a relationship with the Terriers' mum, seemingly moving in with her.
 He is voiced by Jake Bresanello.